ibm-cloud-docs/secrets-manager/tutorials/setting-up-vault-dedicated-instance.md

 After you sign in to Vault, you can continue with the initial configuration of your instance.

-- To learn more about using the Vault UI and Vault workflows with the Vault Dedicated plan, see [By using the Vault Dedicated plan](/docs/secrets-manager?topic=secrets-manager-using-vault-dedicated).
+- To configure authentication methods for your teams and applications, see [Configuring authentication methods](/docs/secrets-manager?topic=secrets-manager-vault-dedicated-auth-methods).
-- To configure the Vault CLI, see [Setting up the Vault CLI](/docs/secrets-manager?topic=secrets-manager-configure-vault-cli).
+- To integrate with your apps by using the Vault API, CLI, or SDKs, see [Integrating with your apps](/docs/secrets-manager?topic=secrets-manager-integrate-with-apps-vault-dedicated).
-- To review Vault API capabilities, see [Vault API](/docs/secrets-manager?topic=secrets-manager-vault-api).
+- To review Vault API and CLI capabilities, see [API and CLI reference overview](/docs/secrets-manager?topic=secrets-manager-vault-dedicated-reference-overview).